Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Empirical Evaluation

 \subsection{Performance Analysis}

 Having demonstrated the superior performance of our method over the benchmarks, it is intriguing to delve deeper and analyze the factors contributing to its performance advantages.
 To this end, we conducted ablation studies to investigate the contribution of each novel design artifact of our DACA method to its performance.
 In particular, we focused on the key novelty of our method -- the concept alignment module.
-As elaborated in Section \ref{sec:4.4}, it consists of two sub-modules: the contrastive learning sub-module and the concept alignment sub-module.
+As elaborated in Section \ref{sec:4.4}, it consists of two submodules: the similarity function submodule and the concept shift mitigation submodule.
 The former represents instances of information in a transformed space, whereas the latter computes distances between these instances in the transformed space and mitigates concept shift.
-To evaluate the overall contribution of the concept alignment module, we removed this module from the DACA method and designated the resulting method as W/o\_CL\_CA (\underline{W}ith\underline{o}ut both the \underline{C}ontrastive \underline{L}earning and the \underline{C}oncept \underline{A}lignment sub-modules).
-The performance difference between DACA and W/o\_CL\_CA reveals the the overall contribution of the concept alignment module to the performance of our method.
-To further investigate the functioning mechanism of the concept alignment module, we dropped its contrastive learning sub-module but kept its concept alignment sub-module.
-We named the resulting method W/o\_CL (\underline{W}ith\underline{o}ut the \underline{C}ontrastive \underline{L}earning sub-module).
-The performance difference between DACA and W/o\_CL uncovers the role of the contrastive learning sub-module in concept alignment.
+To evaluate the overall contribution of the concept alignment module, we removed this module from the DACA method and designated the resulting method as W/o\_SF\_CSM(\underline{W}ith\underline{o}ut both the \underline{S}imilarity \underline{F}unction and the \underline{C}oncept \underline{S}hift \underline{M}itigation submodules).
+The performance difference between DACA and W/o\_SF\_CSM reveals the overall contribution of the concept alignment module to the performance of our method.
+To further investigate the functioning mechanism of the concept alignment module, we dropped its similarity function submodule but kept its concept shift mitigation submodule.
+We named the resulting method W/o\_SF(\underline{W}ith\underline{o}ut the \underline{S}imilarity \underline{F}unction submodule).
+The performance difference between DACA and W/o\_SF uncovers the role of the similarity function submodule in concept alignment.